ClonyPDF home

 Phone camera setup

 Use the rear camera if possible for sharper detail, hold the phone roughly 3–4 feet away, and have someone else take the photo rather than using a selfie or front camera, since selfie-style framing tends to distort facial proportions.
+Our selfie guide covers this in more detail.

 Lighting

 Even, diffused light from a window or two soft lamps works best.
 Avoid a single overhead light or on-camera flash, both of which cast shadows under the eyes or on the background.
+See the shadow rules.

 Background